cpmech/russell/README.md

 **Russell** (Rust Scientific Library) assists in developing high-performance computations involving linear algebra, sparse linear systems, differential equations, statistics, and continuum mechanics using the Rust programming language.
 The applications built with Russell revolve around the computational mechanics discipline; however, since Russell deals with fundamental mathematics and numerics, it is also helpful for other disciplines.

-At this moment, Russell works on Linux (Debian/Ubuntu; and maybe Arch).
-It has some limited functionality on macOS too.
-In the future, we plan to enable Russell on Windows; however, this will take time because some essential libraries are not easily available on Windows.

 <a name="crates"></a>

 ## Crates